Japan's Far North 5 Day Hiking Tour

 Day 5

-If you wish to extend your stay on Rishiri Island, perhaps to enjoy guided sea kayaking or a fishing tour, we can help to arrange your post-tour accommodation and other activities.
+If you wish to extend your stay in Wakkanai, we can help to arrange your post-tour accommodation and other activities.
 Please indicate if you would like to extend your stay at the time of booking.

 Dates & Prices